Damp and condensation

 - Be a friend to your freezer.
 Defrost it regularly to help it run more efficiently.

-- When buying a new TV or other home appliances, look out for the energy ratings labels and remember: the bigger the appliance, the more energy it uses.
+- When buying a new TV or other home appliances, look out for the energy rating labels and remember: the bigger the appliance, the more energy it uses.